z-gpt/my-storefront/blocks/commerce-checkout/README.md

 > This dropin provides the core checkout containers and infrastructure that the Adyen payment method will plug into.

-### Step 2: Verify Integration
+## Step 4: Verify Integration

+> **Note**: This step assumes your AEM boilerplate has a `commerce-checkout.js` block already implemented and configured.

 1. Navigate to `/checkout`
 2. Check the browser console for the `checkout/initialized` event
 3. Verify that `adyen_cc` appears in the `availablePaymentMethods` object

-### Step 3: Load the Adyen Assets and Styles and Configure the Payment Method slot
+## Step 5: Load the Adyen Assets, Styles and Configure the Payment Method slot

 Follow the [official Adyen documentation](https://docs.adyen.com/online-payments/build-your-integration/sessions-flow/?platform=Web&integration=Drop-in&version=6.16.0#install-adyen-web) for full SDK details.
-The Checkout block loads the Adyen Drop-in assets directly from Adyen's CDN:
+The Checkout block loads the Adyen Drop-in assets directly from Adyen's CDN.

 In your checkout block, locate the `CheckoutProvider.render(PaymentMethods, {...})` call and add the Adyen payment method (`adyen_cc`) to the slots structure: